 The spectrum of mental illness seen is rather broad on the inpatient service (from a first depressive episode with suicidal ideation to rather severe manic episodes of bipolar disorder, new onset psychosis, or dementia with behavioral disturbance).

-Due to our inpatient unit having 46 beds, there is ample opportunity for each resident to have sufficient exposure to a wide spectrum of illness.
+Due to our inpatient units having a total of 96 beds, there is ample opportunity for each resident to have sufficient exposure to a wide spectrum of illness.

-Rotations in our program allow for a greater exposure to specific populations including people with eating disorders, addictions, or “bread and butter” topics where medical or neurological concerns overlap on consults (e.g. delirium and dementia) or in an extended care facility.
+Rotations in our program allow for a greater exposure to specific populations including people with eating disorders, addictions, or “bread and butter” topics where medical or neurological concerns overlap on consults (e.g. delirium and dementia).

 The vast majority of residents’ rotations occur on the Washington University Medical Campus, specifically Barnes-Jewish Hospital.